swannodette/swannodette.github.com/_posts/2015-02-23-hello-google-closure-modules.md

 (println "Hello world from module bar!")
 ```

-We'd like split our application into three pieces, the shared bit, the
+We'd like to split our application into three pieces, the shared bit, the
 bit for `hello-world.foo` and the bit for `hello-world.bar`.
 So in
 our `project.clj` file we would define a `:modules` entry like so: